bodong1987/Avalonia.PropertyGrid/README.md

 To do this, you only need to mark the property with a custom Attribute.
 If you need to implement your own rules, just implement your own rules from **AbstractVisiblityConditionAttribute**.
 One thing to pay special attention to is **that any property that needs to be used as a visibility condition for other properties needs to be marked with [ConditionTarget].**
 The purpose is to let PropertyGrid know that when this property changes, it needs to notify the upper layer to refresh the visibility information.

+## Avalonia.PropertyGrid.NugetSamples
+This example shows how to use PropertyGrid through the Nuget package.
+Its content is similar to the Sample that directly uses the source code, and it can also be used as a case for learning how to use it.

 **My Blog: https://www.cnblogs.com/bodong**
 **如果你来自中国或者认识中文，可以在这里获取更多相关信息:**